No-Cash-7970/duckySigner/docs/decisions/20240102-use-echo-web-framework.md

 Chose Echo because of its included HTTP/2 and web sockets support with a large number of useful examples in the documentation.

+**Confidence**: (2026-01-14) High.
+Still no problems with embedding the web server into the wallet app.
+All of the dApp connect API, with authentication, has been implemented without any complications.

-**Confidence**: (2025-07-16) Medium.
+~~**Confidence**: (2025-07-16) Medium.
 There have not been any problems in embedding the web server into the wallet app so far.
-A few basic routes have been implemented with unit tests.
+A few basic routes have been implemented with unit tests.~~

 ~~**Confidence**: Low.
 Because what is needed to create the local server for the wallet app is uncertain, it is unclear if Echo is the best option.~~